 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-At Caesarea there was a man named Cornelius, a centurion in what was known as the Italian Regiment.
-He and all his family were devout and God-fearing; he gave generously to those in need and prayed to God regularly.
+There was a man in Caesarea named Cornelius, a Roman army officer in what was called the Italian Regiment.
+He was a devout man, a "God-fearer," as was his whole household; he gave generously to help the Jewish poor and prayed regularly to God.

 In this passage we meet the commander of a group of Roman soldiers.
 We are told that this man and his family believed in God and that belief affected their actions and those around them noticed.
 It may seem odd that God would accept and even use a Roman soldier after they were the people that insulted, tortured, and crucified God's Son but that is our merciful God.
 There is hope for us in this as, no matter what our background, God offers the same mercy and grace to us as well.